 Both balms are really lovely and moisturising, though Moon Balm has slightly better staying power – it’s as good as my favourite Nivea balms, which is high praise from me!
 They both glide on smoothly and smell delicious.
 My favourite thing about them though, is their oval shape – I’ve always suffered silently through the annoyance of my lip balms rolling off the bedside table into random nooks and crannies, but these don’t budge.
 I’m a convert!
-It’ll be hard not to add one to every iHerb purchase I make from now on – there’s one with SPF, and tinted balms, and even an Earl Grey scent (you can use the code NUD131 for $10 off your first order).
+It’ll be hard not to add one to every iHerb purchase I make from now on – there’s one with SPF, and tinted balms, and even an Earl Grey scent (get them on Amazon here, or you can use the code NUD131 for $10 off your first order on iHerb).

 The other lip product I’ve been road testing lately is Luk Beautifood Lip Nourish*.
 Luk Beautifood is an interesting brand that makes make-up from really unusual food ingredients, like a concealer with blush or dark chocolate mascara.
 Lip Nourishes are sheer lipsticks made from natural ingredients – kind of like a tinted lip balm in an elegant slim tube.
 They come rolled up in a cheerful, handy microfibre cloth.